RAI-SCC/torch_blue/README.md

   (also known as an uninformative or standard normal prior).
 Mean and standard deviation can be adapted here.
 Particularly reducing the standard deviation may help convergence at the risk of an overconfident model.
 Other available priors:
-  - `BasicQuietPrior`: a prior that correlates mean and standard deviation to disincentivise noisy weights
+  - `BasicQuietPrior`: an experimental prior that correlates mean and standard deviation to disincentivize noisy weights
 - rescale_prior (`bool`): Experimental.
 Scales the prior similar to Kaiming-initialization.
 May help with convergence, but may lead to overconfidence.
 Current research.
 - prior_initialization (`bool`): Experimental.
 Initialize parameters from the prior